-The SVHC Security Department works in cooperation with the Topeka City Police Department to protect the SVHC campus.
+The SVH Security Department works in cooperation with the Topeka City Police Department to protect the SVH campus.
 Uniformed security patrol officers conduct patrols on campus 24 hours a day and are charged with enforcement of federal, state, and local laws, as well as SVHC policies and regulations.
 Although the officers do not make arrests, they may involve the Topeka City Police Department.

 Violence Against Women Act

 The director of security is responsible for the general security of the SVH campus and for reporting crimes to appropriate authorities.
 Students, employees and guests of the School of Nursing are encouraged to report emergencies and all situations that may involve criminal activity to Security at extension 6158.

 Security officials will respond with appropriate action, which may include the following: